pingcap/docs-cn/system-variables.md

 ### tidb_enable_gogc_tuner <span class="version-mark">New in v6.4.0</span>

 - Scope: GLOBAL
-- Persists to cluster: No, only applicable to the current TiDB instance that you are connecting to.
+- Persists to cluster: Yes
 - Type: Boolean
 - Default value: `ON`
 - This variable controls whether to enable GOGC Tuner.